pocofrosty/pocofrosty.github.io/content/post/2025-06-18-testing-highlights.md

 I want to try inserting a picture ![Scenario 1: Across columns](/github desktop.JPG)

 {{< notice tip >}}
 This is a warning notice.
-Be warned!
+Be warned!te te
 {{< /notice >}}